 - Can display the ability to plan, execute, analyse and reflect upon the management of patients with critical non-traumatic medical emergency according to current medical evidence and current best practice

 Required prerequisite knowledge

-80% class attendance.
-If more than 50% attendance is achieved the student may apply for individual evaluation.
-The student may, if the faculty finds the basis sufficient, be given an extended written assignment.
+- 80% class attendance.
+If more than 50% attendance is achieved the student may, if the faculty finds the basis sufficient, be given an individual evaluation.